leadwolf/KreaSport/README.md

  - **kreasport-server**: contains the server handling request authenticated by the user session.
 Used by the admin to manage the database.

 The two servers are because of a Maven conflict with Auth0 dependencies.

+<sup>1</sup> **Copyright disclaimer**: I do not own "Kreasport" nor the logo associated with it.
+All use is from the original concept developement for [www.kreasport.com](www.kreasport.com) as part of my studies at Lille 1 University.